VALEAP

 About Us

 VALEAP was established in 2008, following the 2007 Virginia Tech mass shooting and the 2006 tragedy at the Fairfax County Police Sully Station.
-Since the first PCIS retreat in the summer of 2009, more than 1,100 officers from over 100 Virginia agencies have participated in 30 PCIS events.
-VALEAP has also worked with over 22 federal and out-of-state agencies, including participants from Connecticut, Ohio, New York, North Carolina, South Carolina, Florida, Missouri, and Arkansas.
+Since the first PCIS retreat in the summer of 2009, nearly 1,500 officers from over 100 Virginia agencies have participated in more than three dozen PCIS events.
+VALEAP has also worked with dozens of federal and out-of-state agencies, including participants from Connecticut, Ohio, New York, North Carolina, South Carolina, Florida, Missouri, and Arkansas.
 Additionally, VALEAP has welcomed participants from Australia and New Zealand.

 VALEAP is an accredited CISM team through the Commonwealth of Virginia’s Office of Emergency Medical Services.
 Thus, CISM services provided by VALEAP are considered privileged communication which is protected under Virginia Code § 19.2-271.4.
 Privileged communications by certain public safety personnel (virginia.gov).